We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you want to get the full benefits of the entourage effect and don’t mind consuming some THC, opt for a full-spectrum CBD product.

 If you want to avoid any chance of experiencing an intoxicating effect, opt for a broad-spectrum or isolate product.
-However, you might not be reaping the full benefits of CBD from these forms.
+However, you might not reap the full benefits of CBD from these forms.

-You can find CBD products online and in some stores.
-But don’t assume this makes them all safe or effective.
+You can find many CBD products online and in some stores.
+But this does not mean they are all from reputable companies and are safe or effective for use.
 Here’s how to shop for CBD.

 Check the COA